BrunoGalloArtucio/snippets/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Items

+-   notFound() method and loading.tsx file used
+-   Actions defined in src/actions/index.ts to access server actions from client components CreateSnippetPage and SnippetEditForm
+-   useFormState src/app/snippets/new/page.tsx hook used for formState's state.
+Its message is used to display an error message when creating snippet without using JS
+-   Can see which pages are considered as statc/dynamic running 'npm run build'
+-   In src/actions/index.ts revalidatePath is called to invalidate caché in static pages
+-   Dynamic pages cached in src/app/snippets/[id]/page.tsx using generateStaticParams function